gizburdt/cuztom/readme.md

 ## Changelog
 You can see the full changelog <a href="https://github.com/Gizburdt/Wordpress-Cuztom-Helper/wiki/Changelog">here</a>.

+###2.1
+* Added: New field: multi select
+* Enhancement: Table and fields are now looking better when the metabox is in the sidebar
+* Enhancement: The version check within the javascript wasn't working well
+* Enhancement: HTML tags outside of the translated string
+* Changed (NOTE): Meta boxes now have a $id and a $title.
+Id is the unique string, the title can be translated

 ###2.0.2
 * Enhancement: new jQuery UI theme version
 * Fixed: Issue #105: Strings inside meta are now translated after using it in logic